hellnux/rwd/README.md

 Initially developed to cover the WHM/cPanel monitor deficiency.
 Started in April 2011 in shell script, being rewritten in python 2 in 2012, gained new features and improvements until December 2014, when it received no further modification due to my lack of availability, which is why I am opening the code.

+## How rwd acts

+Each cycle is performed 3 checks:

+1. Swap - By default, upon reaching 50% swap usage, Apache and MySQL will be restarted.
+2. MySQL - If MySQL is not operating, MySQL will be restarted.
+3. Apache - If Apache is not online or the server is overloaded, Apache will restart.

+There are mechanisms that prevent multiple restarts in a short time.

 ## Prerequisites